stevesparks/RegexTester/README.md

 ![Screenshot of app showing a matched Git log](regextester.gif)

+Regex is displayed in a "normal" text field, above, so that you can edit it easily, and below it is an "escaped" text field.
+These fields mirror each other as you go.

 The `opts` button allows you to toggle all the options in the `NSRegularExpression.Options` option set, and `copy` produces:

 ```swift